Is there any way I can be involved without being the one pitching?

 How long is the program?

-PGJ 2024 will run for 7 months, from September 2023 to March 2024.
+PGJ 2025 is expected to run for 8 months, from August 2024 to March 2025.

 What kind of commitment do I need for the program?